A Simple Guide To Trace Your Ancestors In Mauritius

 • The first step is to gather information about your family.
 Based on your last name, go to your region’s civil status office and ask for an officer to assist you in researching your family.
 Obviously, bring your birth certificate and national identity card with you.
 The officer will examine all records, including your father, grandfather, and great-grandfather, until no record is found.
 Make copies of each of these documents.

 • The last name is essential in this case.
 If you feel your family’s names have not altered, searching will be easier.
-After acquiring the relevant paperwork, you can visit the Nelson Mandela Centre to look up your ancestors.
+After acquiring the relevant paperwork, you can visit the Nelson Mandela Centre for African Culture Trust Fund to look up your ancestors.
 They have a large collection of slave ancestral records that will tell you the slave owner your ancestors served for, the locations, and so on.
-The Nelson Mandela Centre also has an online database where you can search for your ancestors.
+The Nelson Mandela Centre for African Culture Trust Fund also has an online database where you can search for your ancestors.
 Please register and wait for a login before proceeding.

 How To Trace Your Indian Ancestors In Mauritius?